 WHY A NEW BUILDING?

-- In recent years, it has been shown that physical premises are one of the major threats to the success of the Faculty of Law of Comenius University in Bratislava at both national and international level.
+Recently, it has become clear that inadequate premises present belongs to the main risks to the success of the Comenius University in Bratislava, Faculty of Law at the national and international level.